 If, like me, you enjoy the game but rarely think about all the work that goes into it, this is a fascinating glimpse behind the scenes.
 Watching pitchers work on coming off the mound to field the ball, over and over, gave me new appreciation for the coordination, power, and stamina required to play the game at this level—and in Florida heat.

-Workouts happen daily until Feb.
-21, so you have several more chances to attend, and I highly recommend you do so, if you’re in the area!
+Workouts happen daily until game play starts, so you have several chances to attend, and I highly recommend you do so, if you’re in the area!

 I think this experience has turned me into a Rays fan.
 Sorry, my Rockies; we had a good run! 😉